 ● Zein-o-Din Caravanserai

 On day 8, after breakfast, we’ll go to see a large impressive historical square in the center of Yazd; Amir Chakhmaq Complex.
-Dolat Abad Garden, this registered-in-UNESCO-World-Heritage-Sites garden has the tallest windward in the world.
-After lunch, we’ll visit Zoroastrian Towers of Silence (dakhme) which used to be an open burial pit in which Zoroastrians used to do their burial rituals.
+Dolat Abad Garden, which is registered in UNESCO World Heritage Sites, has the tallest wind catcher in the world.
+After lunch, we’ll visit the Zoroastrian Towers of Silence (dakhme) which used to be an open burial pit in which Zoroastrians used to do their burial rituals.
 Our experience of silence reaches its peak when we stay in a caravanserai situated on the ancient Silk Road for the night: Zein-o-Din Caravanserai.
-The clear starry night sky, peace and tranquillity are some of the experiences we’re going to have.
+The clear starry night sky and the tranquility of the surrounding desert are the most noticeable qualities of its ambience.

 ● Ganjali Khan Complex